How to write a personal statement for Masters courses

 - have an introduction that acts as a framework for the rest of your statement, with the main part of your statement detailing your interests, experience and knowledge

 - have short sentences of no more than 25-30 words

 - use headings (if you wish) to break up the content - for example, 'Why this university?'
 'Why this subject?'
 'Ability', 'Personal experience' and 'Career aspirations'

 - use a sentence structure where you: make a claim and back this claim up with evidence.
 This can be achieved by talking about your work experience and academic interests.

-'My passion for Psychology stems from my interest in how dementia affects the personality of patients suffering with the condition.
-That's why I spent my gap year working with the Alzheimer's Society, supporting patients and families by visiting them at home and holding surgeries to give sufferers and carers someone to talk to.'
+'My passion for Psychology stems from my interest in how dementia affects the personality of patients living with the condition.
+That's why I spent my gap year working with the Alzheimer's Society, supporting patients and families by visiting them at home and holding surgeries to give them and carers someone to talk to.'

 - don't start with cliched and overused sentences: 'I have always wanted to study' or 'I feel I have always had a passion for this subject.'
 Instead tell us what has influenced you to study this course.